areyouroot/lion/README.md

 15)keybord login to retrain the face and voice 16)train by voice
 17)get result on google for your commands and then process it in two ways 1]how to say 2]direct search results

+gtproject

+the product should be able to recognize face and authenticate person which face was admin face it should enable authentication by password also change the internal content and settings and database
+The product should be able two give attendance whoever it recognizes this Product should check the attendance stored in the database Product should fill the person if he or she is late don't be late again Should get commands and search it in Google like an artificial assistant The assistant should be called by a particular name called lion there should be two types of mode one is automatic mode which automatically recognize the person and put certain times another one is call mode which means you should call it hello lion to record your attendance add a traing for lion add a logic training for lion